d2m-r/student-hub/project-documents/tidyverse/clean-group.md

 2. All group members clone the repository to their local machines.
 3. Each group member should make their contributions to the document in their own branches.
     1. Recommended: In addition to working in their own branches, each group member should create a dedicated subdirectory for their data and initial code.
-4. Copy the `core-group-submission.qmd` doc from `student-hub/templates` into the top level of your repo and complete in full.
+4. Copy the `core-group-submission.md` doc from `student-hub/templates` into the top level of your repo and complete in full.
 5. Initiate a `feedback` branch and pull request for instructor grading.

 **Option 2: GitHub Classroom Assignment**